mwvgroup/pittgoogle-client/docs/source/listings.rst

         SNR is lower than 20) for each band used to observe the diaObject associated with an alert.
 The field `kafkaPublishTimestamp` is included to support time-based partitioning.

-    * - lsst_simulated
+    * - lsst
       - variability
-      - Results from the lsst-variability-simulated module.
+      - Results from the lsst-variability module.
 This table contains Stetson J indices and the number of detections (i.e., data points) for each band used to observe the diaObject associated with an alert.
 The field `kafkaPublishTimestamp` is included to support time-based partitioning.

-    * - lsst_simulated
+    * - lsst
       - supernnova
       - Results from a SuperNNova (Möller \& de Boissière, 2019) Type Ia supernova classification (binary).
 The field `kafkaPublishTimestamp` is included to support time-based partitioning.